Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Court: Fifth Circuit

-• Impact:Ā This ruling upholds the federal banĀ on individuals under felony indictment purchasing a gun.
+• Impact: This ruling upholds the federal ban on individuals under felony indictment purchasing a gun.

-Summary: Jose Gomez Quiroz of Texas was convicted of lying on an ATF Form 4473 during a gun purchase, saying he was not under indictment for a felony, and for receiving a firearm while under indictment.
+Summary:Ā Jose Gomez Quiroz of Texas was convicted of lying on an ATF Form 4473 during a gun purchase, saying he was not under indictment for a felony, and for receiving a firearm while under indictment.
 The same day as his conviction, the Supreme Court issued the Bruen decision, and Quiroz appealed his conviction.
-The district court first rejected his appeal but later accepted it and overturned his conviction based on the Bruen decision.
+The appeal was first rejected but later accepted and overturned his conviction based on the Bruen decision.
 The Fifth Circuit reviewed the case and reversed the district court’s decision, reinstating Quiroz’s conviction.

 SBR and NFA Constitutionality Upheld